-The Botanic Gardens and State Herbarium offers some of the state’s most spectacular filming locations with a wide range of natural scenic backdrops, glasshouses and period architecture.
+Our three Botanic Gardens and Botanic Park offer some of the state’s most spectacular filming locations with a wide range of natural scenic backdrops, glasshouses and period architecture.

-The cost involved will depend on the size of crew and the amount of gear involved; access and vehicle requirements; the day and time of shooting (weekends and after hours will likely attract additional rates); and whether Botanic Gardens staff supervision and logistical support is required.
+The cost involved will depend on the size of crew and the amount of gear involved, access and vehicle requirements, the day and time of shooting (weekends and after hours will attract additional rates) and whether Botanic Gardens staff supervision and logistical support is required.

-Please refer to our Filming and Photography Rate Card as a guide to permit costs.
+Please refer to our Filming and Photography Rate Card for permit costs.

 Filming and Photography Permit Application Form